MarcusMedinaPro/DockerLamp/readme.md

 - **Convenient:** Includes scripts for building, running, stopping, and cleaning up your Docker environment.
 - **Versatile:** Perfect for PHP hobby projects and experimenting with web development.

+## Feedback

+If you have any feedback or suggestions, send a message through Github or create an issue or a pull-request.

+I'd love to hear from you!

+## Contributing

+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
+I'd be happy to review and merge your changes.

 ## License

 This project is licensed under the MIT License.